 To have a healthy gut, taking healthy probiotics can make a big difference.
 Anti-inflammatory food and those that maintain the immune system include leafy greens, mushrooms, onions, squash, turnips, and rutabaga.
 Spices also play a major role in boosting the immune system.
 Ginger, cayenne pepper, garlic, cinnamon, and turmeric can help minimize inflammation.

 Everything may seem so hard when it comes to managing autoimmune disease and living with it is indeed a challenge.
-Morbidity rates do not look good that’s why science and technology must be doing something about it to lower it down.
-But if you have CareClinic, you might be able to relax and let the app do the tracking for you.
+Morbidity rates do not look good that’s why science and technology must be doing something about it to lower them.
+But if you have the CareClinic App, you might be able to relax and let the app do the tracking for you.

 It helps patients monitor symptoms on a daily basis.
 There is also an option on putting a scale on a particular symptom so that your doctor will be able to take note of your symptoms accurately.
 Color coordination is very helpful to avoid confusion with different symptoms that you may be experiencing simultaneously.